Adevinta Asa (ade) – Mandatory Notification of Trade – Acceptance of Voluntary Offer

-Knightly Investments SAS, a company controlled by Orla Noonan, Chair of the Board of Directors of the Company, has accepted the Offer for 20,030 Shares for consideration in the form of a combination of cash and depository receipts, as further described in the Offer Document.
+The following primary insiders have accepted the Offer for consideration in the form of a combination of cash and depository receipts, as further described in the Offer Document:

+- Fernando Abril-Martorell, member of the Board of Directors of the Company, 23,000 Shares

+- Michael Nilles, member of the Board of Directors of the Company, 30,000 Shares

 Required notification is attached to this stock exchange announcement.